Toyota RAV4 review

 Toyota has dropped the 2.2-litre D-4D diesel option, leaving just the 2.0-litre model.
 It’s been updated with an extra 19bhp to allow it to be just as fast from 0-62mph as the old 2.2 (9.6 seconds).

 Its performance is adequate enough and almost on par with the Mazda CX-5 diesel, on paper at least - but it doesn’t feel quite as energetic on the road.
 It’s subdued enough at a cruise, but it lags behind some of the best in class overall for noise and vibration, especially at low speed.
-The hybrid is much smoother in this regard.
+The hybrid is quieter at low speeds and on light throttle openings, but ask the Toyota to accelerate even moderately quickly and the CVT gearbox sends the revs soaring, which results in a coarse and intrusive drone from the 2.5-litre engine.

 MPG, CO2 and running costs